babel/website/website/versioned_docs/version-7.4.0/parser.md

   outside of class and object methods.
 Set this to `true` to accept such code.

+- **createParenthesizedExpressions**: By default, the parser sets `extra.parenthesized` on the expression nodes.
+When this option is set to `true`, `ParenthesizedExpression` AST nodes are created instead.

 - **sourceType**: Indicate the mode the code should be parsed in.
 Can be one of `"script"`, `"module"`, or `"unambiguous"`.
 Defaults to `"script"`. `"unambiguous"` will make @babel/parser attempt to _guess_, based on the presence of ES6 `import` or `export` statements.
 Files with ES6 `import`s and `export`s are considered `"module"` and are otherwise `"script"`.